thenetworkgrinch/YAGSL-gitbook/bringing-up-swerve/creating-your-first-configuration.md

 1. Turn Robot On (Disabled so the wheels can be turned manually)
-2. Manually Turn All 4 wheels so that they are all pointing forward and forward rotation results in increasing drive encoder values (see the black arrows in [Orientation Diagram](#heading=h.u8eagn3t9su4)).
+2. Manually Turn All 4 wheels so that they are all pointing forward and forward rotation results in increasing drive encoder values (see the black arrows in [Orientation Diagram][1]).
-3. Measure the absolute encoder value for each module (the offset is the **negative **of the value reported)
+3. Measure the absolute encoder value for each module (the offset is the **negative** of the value reported)

 <table>
   <tr>